-A cell signal booster can provide reliable reinforcement when it comes to cell phone connectivity — whether you’re experiencing an emergency or not.
+A cellular repeater can provide reliable reinforcement when it comes to cell phone connectivity — whether you’re experiencing an emergency or not.
 Safeguarding your home or office for emergencies can keep you prepared and ensure connectivity.
-By installing a cell signal booster, you’ll have greater peace of mind knowing your devices have the best access to any incoming signal from any carrier at all times.
+By installing a cell signal repeater system, you’ll have greater peace of mind knowing your devices have the best access to any incoming signal from any carrier at all times.

 Learn more about how WilsonPro cellular repeater systems can help keep your environment connected and protected.